keyboard-dev/starter-template-v3/docs/Welcome to Dev-Docs.md

 ## Introduction to Keyboard

 Keyboard is a powerful Model Context Protocol (MCP) server designed to transform how you interact with AI clients like Claude by enabling direct code execution and task automation.
-It provides a flexible and secure platform for executing complex tasks across various domains.
+It provides a flexible and secure platform for connecting your internal applications to your AI client and executing complex tasks across various domains.

 ## What Can Keyboard Do?

 Keyboard allows users to extend the capabilities of AI clients by:
-- Creating slides programmatically
+- Connect various apps to your AI client via one secure MCP server
-- Sending emails through code execution
+- Execute the tasks within your own environment
 - Automating workflows
 - Executing context-specific tasks using a robust server infrastructure